On the wall-normal velocity variance in canonical wall-bounded turbulence: Introduction

 Perry and co-authors \citeyearpar{Perry1986,Perry1990} estimated this Reynolds-number dependence by considering the finite scale separation between the wall parameters and the viscous motions in the spectrum of $w$, resulting in a correction for $B_3$ as a function of $z^+ = z U_\tau / \nu$.
 An alternative approach was recently proposed by \citet{Spalart2021}, who used extrapolation of profiles at different Reynolds numbers following the technique of \citet{Luchini2017}.
 The method accurately describes channel data \citep{Hoyas2022}, but is empirical in nature and is not linked to the flow phenomenology.
-These previous efforts collectively have not produced a conclusive Reynolds number correction to Eq. \eqref{eq:aeh_w} and further research on the matter is warranted.
+These previous efforts collectively have not produced a conclusive Reynolds number correction to Eq. \eqref{Eq1_1} and further research on the matter is warranted.

-The exclusion of viscous effects in the AEH and Eq. \eqref{eq:aeh_w} applies also to the Reynolds shear stress in Eq. \eqref{eq:aeh_uw}, which neglects the viscous stress contribution.
-Equation \eqref{eq:aeh_uw} further neglects any decrease in the total stress profile below $U_\tau^2$ as the wall-normal distance increases.
-Given that $\overline{w^{\prime 2}}$ and $\overline{u^\prime w^\prime}$ have both been postulated to receive contributions solely from the `active' motions per \citeauthor{Townsend1976}'s (1976) AEH, it is possible that viscous stresses and a decreasing total stress can directly impact $\overline{w^{\prime 2}}$.
-However, these effects have not been closely investigated in the context of Eq. \eqref{eq:aeh_w}.
+The exclusion of viscous effects in the AEH applies also to the Reynolds shear stress $\overline{u^\prime w^\prime}$.
+The assumption of a constant turbulent stress with negligible viscous stress contribution is an ansatz of the AEH:

+Equation \eqref{Eq1_2} further neglects any decrease in the total stress profile below $U_\tau^2$ as the wall-normal distance increases.
+Given that $\overline{w^{\prime 2}}$ and $\overline{u^\prime w^\prime}$ have both been postulated to receive contributions solely from the `active' motions per \citeauthor{Townsend1976}'s (1976) AEH, viscous stresses and a decreasing total stress can directly impact $\overline{w^{\prime 2}}$.
+This has been demonstrated using simulations of channel flows under different Reynolds numbers and forcing conditions, where variability in $\overline{w^{\prime 2}}$ throughout most of the boundary layer follows $\overline{u^\prime w^\prime}(z)$ more closely than $U_\tau$ \citep{Tuerke2013,Lozano2019}.
+However, the effect of the stress profile has not been closely investigated in the context of $B_3$ and Eq. \eqref{Eq1_1}.